lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Use of EDHOC

 EDHOC is designed for highly constrained settings making it especially suitable for low-power wide area networks {{RFC8376}} such as Cellular IoT, 6TiSCH, and LoRaWAN.
-A main objective for EDHOC is to be a lightweight authenticated key exchange for OSCORE, i.e. to provide authentication and session key establishment for IoT use cases such as those built on CoAP {{RFC7252}}.
+A main objective for EDHOC is to be a lightweight authenticated key exchange for OSCORE, i.e., to provide authentication and session key establishment for IoT use cases such as those built on CoAP {{RFC7252}}.
 CoAP is a specialized web transfer protocol for use with constrained nodes and networks, providing a request/response interaction model between application endpoints.
 As such, EDHOC is targeting a large variety of use cases involving 'things' with embedded microcontrollers, sensors, and actuators.

 A typical setting is when one of the endpoints is constrained or in a constrained network, and the other endpoint is a node on the Internet (such as a mobile phone) or at the edge of the constrained network (such as a gateway).
 Thing-to-thing interactions over constrained networks are also relevant since both endpoints would then benefit from the lightweight properties of the protocol.
 EDHOC could e.g. be run when a device connects for the first time, or to establish fresh keys which are not revealed by a later compromise of the long-term keys.
 Further security properties are described in {{sec-prop}}.